1 in 8 Men will be diagnosed with prostate cancer during their lifetime!

 Screening tools are improving

 There has been a lot of debate about the methods that are used to screen for prostate cancer.
 Traditional tests that focus on the levels of PSA (Prostate Specific Antigen) will only show whether anything unusual is occurring with the prostate, not whether cancer is present.
-Standard prostate cancer biopsies take samples in a standard pattern rather than pinpointing specific tumors.
+Standard biopsies take samples in a standard pattern rather than pinpointing specific tumors.

 However, screening technology is improving all the time.
 There are a number of new tools being developed, including MRI-guided biopsies and blood tests.
-Whatever you may have heard about the effectiveness of prostate cancer screening methods, it is important to be proactive and speak to your doctor about screening.
+Whatever you may have heard about the effectiveness of cancer screening methods, it is important to be proactive and speak to your doctor about screening.

 Surgery or treatment is not always necessary